adamitdeka/Rentrend/README.md

 You are going to do this twice.

 ### Running the Application
 You should Run the backend and the front end at the same time.
-The group did not create a short-cut script to run both at the same time so you will need to go to the specific folder and run each by doing
  ``` cmd
          npm start
  ```
-Remember that **you should run do this twice on both Back end folder and Front End folder**